monkey999por/translation/README.md

 *1 : target is text, image, or voice. for example, copy text by `ctrl+c`, copy image by `win+shift+s`, or voice anything.
-※Sorry No Suppored copy image and voice Now.
+※Sorry No Supported copy image and voice Now.

 ## Build
 1. `git clone https://github.com/monkey999por/translation.git`